RKgroupkg/Stats-pyrogramBot/README.md

 ## Commands

 - `/start` - Start the bot and get the main menu
-- `status` - Check the status of your servers via inline buttons
 - `/config` - Configure ping intervals and server endpoints (admin-only)

 ## Getting Started